-8 Steps to Implement an ISO 27001 Information Security Management System
+8 Step to Implement an ISO 27001 ISMS

 Step 1: Project Initiation

-Establish a committee of top management and project management to ensure a comprehensive understanding of the organisation’s objectives and context.
+Once you have determined your cybersecurity maturity level, establish a committee of top management and project management to ensure a comprehensive understanding of the organisation’s objectives and context.

 Step 2: Define the ISMS